Skip to Main Content

 Any research article or conference proceeding intended for submission to REF 2029.

-If published on or after 1st January 2026:
+If published on or after 1st January 2026, articles must be either:

 UKRI